• Home

 2. Cook the pasta according to package directions in heavily salted water until it is done.
 Scoop out a cup of the pasta water and then drain the pasta.

-3. Transfer the pasta to a large bowl and add the mozzarella and toss.
+3. Transfer the pasta to a large bowl and add the mozzarella and corn and toss.
 Add the pesto mixture by spoonfuls, tossing and tasting as you go, until it tastes the way you like it.
 Drizzle in that pasta water as needed to make a light sauce.

 4. Divide among plates, garnishing with a little more Parmesan, some basil leaves and some freshly ground pepper.